 And this scares some business owners: a complete overhaul of known practices is always a challenge, and it’s not guaranteed to be a success at first try.

-Well, we have good news for those contemplating the pros and cons of logistics digital transformation: while digital transformation is a lifelong principle, its implementation into your organization does have an end, albeit vague (it depends on how quickly your company and employees adapt to changes).
+Well, we have good news for those contemplating the pros and cons of transportation and logistics digital transformation: while digital transformation is a lifelong principle, its implementation into your organization does have an end, albeit vague (it depends on how quickly your company and employees adapt to changes).

 Moreover, there are several aspects to digital transformation, and you can pace yourself in prioritizing and implementing changes.
 Let us briefly describe each aspect.